EntelectChallenge/2015-SpaceInvaders-TestHarness/README.md

 ## Release Notes
 ### v1.0.3 - 22/05/2015
 * Bugs fixed:
-  * Fixed alien randomness: both AlienManagers used seperate Random classes with the same seed, so randomness was the same for both players (thanks [AttieG](https://github.com/AttieG).
+  * Fixed alien randomness: both AlienManagers used separate Random classes with the same seed, so randomness was the same for both players (thanks [AttieG](https://github.com/AttieG).
   * Fixed application still crashing when not running a in a console (ScrollingLogger did a Console.clear() on creation).
 * Minor features:
   * Added a command line option to specify a folder that the replay should be put into (-l or --log).